Prospective Partners

 Our ability to behave responsibly in our work is an evolving effort, in which we value our partners’ guidance.

-What makes a great Extreme project Partner?
+What makes a great Extreme partner

 • A strong social impact mission focused on poverty